yovanabozhilov/Schedule-Generation/README.md

 The scheduling process distinguishes between two roles - the user role, which involves using the schedule to review past and upcoming presentations and expressing interest in them, and the administrator role, responsible for managing events and updating the schedule content.
 In other words, the administrator is the person who adds and edits the schedule's content.

 The system allows for registration for unregistered users and login for registered ones.
 Furthermore, it enables administrators to add and edit events in the schedule.
 On the other hand, users need the capability to view both upcoming and past presentations.
-Additionally, users should be able to mark presentations that interest them by selecting one of the options from a dropdown menu: "Must attend," "Considering attending," "Interesting," or "Might be interesting."
+Additionally, users should be able to mark presentations that interest them by selecting one of the options from a dropdown menu: "Considering attending," "Interesting," or "Might be interesting."
 Based on users' choices, the system generates a personalized schedule for them.
 Ultimately, users have the ability to print their personalized schedule in formats such as PDF, Excel, or archive.

 As a result of designing such a system, users will have access to a personalized and optimized schedule, helping them plan their activities and time more effectively.